Prof. Kayla S. Stajkovic

 More women are running for governors in the 2022 election cycle than ever before.
 This article discusses the critical role that governors play in creating long lasting change at the state level.
 In doing so, it references our 2020 JAP article: “The recent crisis of the COVID-19 pandemic is a great illustration of the necessity of women governors.
 A study conducted by the Wisconsin School of Business found states with women governors had fewer COVID-19 deaths than states with men governors, due to early stay-at-home orders coupled with women governors expressing greater empathy and confidence in the future.”

-#48 on 100 Best Organizational Psychology Books of All Time
+#16 on 100 Best Occupational Psychology Books of All Time

 Character & Context Blog: Society for Personality and Social Psychology